jaredkrinke/log/content/posts/programming-languages/100-languages-6.md

 ### 16-bit, "bare metal" (+ BIOS)
 After that, it was just a simple* matter of porting the 32-bit code to 16-bit mode (removing `e` from register names and halving the word size).
 And then I got to experience **the joy of learning about the PC BIOS**.

 The web is actually littered with examples of "bare metal" x86 programming (aside: does it count as "bare metal" if you're using the BIOS API?).
-Annoyingly, **most of the examples I found didn't actually work** for reasons I'll probably never understand.
+Annoyingly, **most of the examples I found didn't actually work** for me.
 There are also many proclamations of required initialization rituals that I didn't (and still don't) understand.
 Some examples worked in [QEMU](https://www.qemu.org/) but not in Hyper-V or [Blinkenlights](https://justine.lol/blinkenlights/).
 Others inverted that sentence.
 And then there's real hardware, which is much more fickle.

 **Here's what actually worked for me**  (about which I'm 100% *not* confident):